 Sunday's Service...
 Shijiazhuang, China!

-Taking a moment to think about things, from leaving school on Friday afternoon till that Sunday mid-morning time, the weekend spent in Shijiazhuang had been jammed packed considering I didn't have buckets full of time on my hands.
-The previous day had been nice with the planned excursion to XiBaiPo but the randomness of the Sunday gave me more life, it was nice to not follow an itinerary in one way.
+Taking a moment to think about things, from leaving school on Friday afternoon till that Sunday mid-morning time.
+The weekend spent in Shijiazhuang had been jammed packed considering I didn't have a massive amount of time on my hands.
+The previous day had been nice with the planned excursion to Xi Bai Po, but the randomness of the Sunday gave me more life!
+Ditching a plan, it was nice to not follow an itinerary in one way.
 Keeping a sense of spontaneity to my Sunday, I definitely think that embracing the local vibe of the park was the right move to make for certain.
-Aside from the park frenzy, it was crazy to feel like the only foreigner in the city, Beijing felt like a long way from that moment even though the high speed rail links the Mainland's capital with Shijiazhuang in less than 90 minutes.
+Aside from the park frenzy, it was crazy to feel like the only foreigner in the city!
+Beijing felt like a long way from that moment even though the high speed rail links the Mainland's capital with Shijiazhuang in less than 90 minutes.
 After paying a little more attention to the museum, I made my way to the final Hebei City point of interest.
 Tracking down a taxi through my DiDi app, I had one more place set in my sights.
-Sunday served!
+Sunday served a different way, SJZ!